 Remove all RV antifreeze spillage from all drain and faucet parts after winterizing.
 Failure to do so could result in damage to the plumbing fixture's finish.
-For additional winterizing protection, add a non-toxic antifreeze (approved for drinking water systems) to the water lines using the following procedure:
+An Optional, but not necessary, method for winterizing protection, is to add a non-toxic antifreeze (approved for drinking water system) to the water lines using the following procedure:

 - Reconnect all lines except the hose to the pump inlet port.
+If you have the winterization kit installed, just reconnect the outlet hose.
 Close all drain valves except the water heaters drain valve, it should remain open until the system is ready to be used again.
-Leave a note on the control panel that the drain valve is open and the bypass valve needs to be closed before use. - Turn the water heater bypass valve to its open position, see diagram below.
+Leave a note on the control panel that the drain valve is open and the bypass valve needs to be closed before use. - 2.
+Turn the water heater bypass valve to its open position, see diagram below.
 Close the water inlet and outlet valves.
 The valves are located under the roadside dinette seat.

-- 3. Attach a length of hose to the pump inlet port.
+- 3. If you do not have the winterization kit, attach a length of hose to the pump inlet port.
 This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container. - 4.
 For antifreeze usages follow manufacturer's instructions found on label of container. - 5.
 Open all water faucets. - Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
 Flush toilet.
-Work hand shower spray while holding down in tub. - 7.
-Shut off the pump and close all faucets.
+Work hand shower spray while holding down in tub. - Shut off the pump and close all faucets.
 Disconnect the hose length from pump inlet fitting and reconnect water system inlet line.
+If you have the winterization kit, turn valve back into normal use position and reinstall hose plug